redplanetlabs/specter/README.md

 Most of Clojure programming involves creating, manipulating, and transforming immutable values.
 However, as soon as your values become more complicated than a simple map or list – like a list of maps of maps – transforming these data structures becomes extremely cumbersome.

-Specter is a library (for both Clojure and ClojureScript) for doing these queries and transformations extremely concisely and elegantly.
+Specter is a library (for both Clojure and ClojureScript) for doing these queries and transformations concisely, elegantly, and efficiently.
 These kinds of manipulations are so common when using Clojure – and so cumbersome without Specter – that Specter is in many ways Clojure's missing piece.

 Specter is fully extensible.
 At its core, its just a protocol for how to navigate within a data structure.
 By extending this protocol, you can use Specter to navigate any data structure or object you have.